One of the best parts about camping is cooking over charcoal or an open fire.

 Here are our top 8 picks for the best portable RV grills for your outdoor living or trips:

-- Best Portable Grill Overall: Camco Olympian 5500 RV Mounting gas Grill
+1. Best Overall: Camco Olympian 5500 RV Mounting gas Grill

 Our choice for the best overall portable grill for RV use is the Camco Olympian 55500 because it’s super versatile and includes a number of features that making cooking (and cleaning) much easier.